LastPotatos/Dsa210/README.md

 - **Observe the markets growth** look for socks of select companys that contribute to anime
 - **Get all the animes** by year and rating from sources to compare
+- **Predict the market** by the anime count to value or market value to count
 ---

 ## Questions
 1. Which has more coralation between the market growth?
 2. how does the market behave if ratings or the ammount changes
+3. how much anime would be released if the market held their point
 ---

 ## Data sources
-Stock market and my animelist scraping will be enough for this project
+Stock market and my animelist(MAL) scraping will be enough for this project

 ---